PostHog/posthog.com/contents/tutorials/time-breakdowns.md

 ---
-title: How to do time-based breakdowns (hour, minute, real time)
+title: 'How to do time-based breakdowns (hour, minute, real time)'
-date: 2023-07-27
+date: 2023-07-27T00:00:00.000Z
-author: ["ian-vanagas"]
+author:
+  - ian-vanagas
 showTitle: true
 sidebar: Docs
-tags: ['hogql', 'insights', 'product analytics']
+tags:
+  - hogql
+  - insights
+  - product analytics
 ---

 By default, PostHog provides an easy way to group events by week, day, and even hour.
 Sometimes, smaller, more specific breakdowns are required.
 With [HogQL](/docs/hogql), you can break down events by time of day, hourly, and even minute-by-minute to help you do a detailed analysis of when they happen, and this tutorial shows you how to do that.